hotellistat/amps/README.md

 Batchable does not support scaling up and down _at the moment_.
 To scale Batchable-Workload Pods you will need to choose your own scaling solution.
 We have had great success with using [KEDA](https://keda.sh/).

-Scaling always depends on your specific needs, thus building our own scaling solution for Batchable wouldn't cover all usecases, thus restricting the application usability.
+Scaling always depends on your specific needs, thus building our own scaling solution for Batchable wouldn't cover all use cases, thus restricting the application usability.

 ## Getting started